 On June 9, 2021, we entered into a stock transfer restriction agreement with certain of our stockholders, including our executive officers and investment entities affiliated with our Sponsor Investors.
-Pursuant to the stock transfer restriction agreement, (i) Summit and Silversmith agree that, for 24 months following the closing of our initial public offering (or such earlier time that Summit or Silversmith, as applicable, no longer has the right to nominate a director to serve on the Board of Directors and no longer has a representative serving on the Board of Directors), Summit and Silversmith will not transfer shares of common stock exceeding the pro rata percentage of shares of common stock sold by TPG prior to such time, (ii) certain of our common stock exceeding the greater of the pro rata percentage of shares of common stock sold by TPG prior to such time or 5.0% of such executive officer's vested equity and (iii) certain of our employees and other stockholders agree that, for 12 months following the closing of our initial public offering, each such holder will not transfer shares of our common stock exceeding 50% of such holder's vested equity.
+Pursuant to the stock transfer restriction agreement, (i) Summit and Silversmith agree that, for 24 months following the closing of our initial public offering (or such earlier time that Summit or Silversmith, as applicable, no longer has the right to nominate a director to serve on the Board of Directors and no longer has a representative serving on the Board of Directors), Summit and Silversmith will not transfer shares of common stock exceeding the pro rata percentage of shares of common stock sold by TPG prior to such time, (ii) certain of our executive officers agree that, for 24 months following the closing of our initial public offering, each executive officer will not transfer shares of our common stock exceeding the greater of the pro rata percentage of shares of common stock sold by TPG prior to such time or 5.0% of such executive officer's vested equity and (iii) certain of our employees and other stockholders agree that, for 12 months following the closing of our initial public offering, each such holder will not transfer shares of our common stock exceeding 50% of such holder's vested equity.